bchin224/momentum-clone/README.md

 # Momentum Chrome Extension Clone
-This is a clone of the Google Chrome extension "Momentum" that generates a new photo and quote with every page visit as well as displays the time weather of a given zipcode.
+This is a clone of the Google Chrome extension [Momentum](https://chrome.google.com/webstore/detail/momentum/laookkfknpbbblfpciffpaejjkokdgca?hl=en) that generates a new photo and quote with every page visit as well as displays the time weather of a given zipcode.
 It also greets the user, as every home app should!

 ## Additional Links
 - [Unsplash API](https://unsplash.com/)